Proposed North Carolina Sports Betting Bill to Ban College Player Prop Bets

 North Carolina’s sports betting landscape is set to change with the introduction of a bill by the influential Representative Marcia Morey.
-The proposed bill aims to ban college player prop bets, a move first hinted at by the lawmaker on social media last March.
-The decision was prompted by a profoundly distressing incident involving a UNC basketball player whom disgruntled bettors harassed.
-This incident underscores the need for such a bill.
+The proposed North Carolina sports betting bill aims to ban college player prop bets, a move first hinted at by the lawmaker on social media last March.
+In addition, the incident with a UNC basketball player harassed by disgruntled bettors highlights the need for this bill.

-The bill’s introduction follows a few weeks’ request from NCAA President Charlie Baker for all states to outlaw prop betting on collegiate players by states that have authorized the practice.
+The bill follows NCAA President Charlie Baker’s request for states to ban prop betting on collegiate players.
 According to bookie pay per head software reports, HB 967 would outlaw proposition betting on collegiate and amateur sporting events.

 Additionally, Morey’s measure would make it illegal for sportsbooks housed inside a sports complex to take wagers on collegiate athletic events eight hours before or during the event.
 NC State’s home basketball arena, PNC Arena, may be impacted by this ban, even though in-person sports betting has not yet begun in the Tar Heel State.

-Sen. Julie Mayfield filed an identical companion measure, SB 788, in the Senate (D-59).
-In late March, Morey announced on X that she would seek to amend North Carolina’s sports betting regulations to ban these kinds of bets.
+Sen. Julie Mayfield filed companion measure SB 788 in the Senate.
+In late March, Morey announced on X her intention to amend North Carolina’s sports betting regulations to ban these bets.
 On March 11, before the men’s and women’s NCAA basketball playoffs began, North Carolina legalized sports betting.

 Proposed North Carolina Sports Betting Bill